+"Of the 24 quarterbacks taken in the first or second round of the draft since 2005, 11 ran a variation of the spread offense in college.
+Despite starting fewer games in the NFL than their non-spread counterparts, their career statistics are almost identical."
 "It is reasonable to believe the players who ran the spread in college would struggle in their first year in the league.
 Again, that is not the case.
 Of the quarterbacks drafted in the first two rounds since 2005, 11 of them took 150 or more snaps in their rookie seasons.
 Of those players, the spread quarterbacks started fewer games but had a higher completion percentage and TD-to-INT ratio."